VizzesStudios/Project-BetterHR/README.md

 Still under development.

 ## Get Help
-If you want to report a bug or you want to make a suggestion or even if you just have a small question you can make an issue.
+If you want to report a bug or you want to make a suggestion or even if you just have a small question you cancreate an issue or a discussion.
 You can also contact us at __contact@vizzes.tech__

 ## Contribute